kaleb-white/eggbert-analytics/README.md

 ## Getting Started

-1. Reccomended, but not required: install bun globally via `npm i bun -g`.
+1. Install bun globally via `npm i bun -g`.
 Bun is _just faster_ than node, and includes native support for typescript.
+No commands in `package.json` are configure to call node.
-1. Install all dependencies via `npm i` or `bun i`.
+1. Install all dependencies via `bun i`.

 ### Project Structure and Documentation